-Bill ID/Topic Location Summary Position AB 1481 Grayson D 6/4/2019-A. 2 YEAR 6/4/2019-Failed Existing law specifies that a hiring of residential real property, for a term not specified by the parties, is deemed to be renewed at the end of the term implied by law unless one of the parties gives written notice to the other of that party's intention to terminate.
-Existing law requires an owner of a residential dwelling to give notice at least Tenancy termination: just cause.
-Deadline pursuant to Rule 61(a)(8).
-(Last location was INACTIVE FILE on 6/3/2019) 60 days prior to the proposed date of termination, or at least 30 days prior to the proposed date of termination if any tenant or resident has resided in the dwelling for less than one year, as specified.
+Bill ID/Topic Location Summary Position AB 1481 Grayson D 5/1/2019- A. THIRD READING Existing law specifies that a hiring of residential real property, for a term not specified by the parties, is deemed to be renewed at the end of the term implied by law unless one of the parties gives written notice to the other of that party's intention to terminate.
+Existing law requires an owner of a residential dwelling to give notice at least 60 Tenancy termination: just cause.
+5/20/2019-Read third time and amended.
+Ordered to third reading. days prior to the proposed date of termination, or at least 30 days prior to the proposed date of termination if any tenant or resident has resided in the dwelling for less than one year, as specified.
 Existing law requires any notice given by an owner to be given in a prescribed manner, to contain certain information, and to be formatted, as specified.
 This bill would, with certain exceptions, prohibit a lessor of residential property from terminating the lease without just cause, as defined, stated in the written notice to terminate.
 This bill contains other related provisions.
-AB 1482 Chiu D 6/12/2019-S. JUD.
-6/12/2019- Referred to Com.
-Existing law governs the hiring of residential dwelling units and requires a landlord to provide specified notice to tenants prior to an increase in rent.
+AB 1482 Chiu D 5/9/2019- A. THIRD READING Existing law governs the hiring of residential dwelling units and requires a landlord to provide specified notice to tenants prior to an increase in rent.
 Existing law, the Costa-Hawkins Rental Housing Act, prescribes statewide limits on the application of local rent control with regard to certain properties.
-That act, among other things, Tenancy: rent caps. on JUD. authorizes an owner of residential real property to establish the initial and all subsequent rental rates for a dwelling or unit that meets specified criteria, subject to certain limitations.
+That act, among other things, Tenancy: rent caps.
+5/20/2019-Read third time and amended.
+Ordered to third reading. authorizes an owner of residential real property to establish the initial and all subsequent rental rates for a dwelling or unit that meets specified criteria, subject to certain limitations.
 This bill would, until January 1, 2030, prohibit an owner of residential real property from increasing the rental rate for that property in an amount that is greater than 5% plus the percentage change in the cost of living, as defined, more than the lowest rental rate in effect for the immediately preceding 12 months, subject to specified conditions.
 The bill would exempt from these provisions deed-restricted affordable housing, dormitories, housing that has been issued a certificate of occupancy within the previous 10 years, and housing subject to a local ordinance that imposes a more restrictive rent increase cap than these provisions.
-The bill would create a rebuttable presumption that the termination of a tenancy is for the purposes of avoiding these provisions in the absence of a written statement showing cause for the termination.
+The bill would prohibit a landlord from terminating a tenancy for the purposes of avoiding these provisions and would create a rebuttable presumption that the termination of a tenancy is for the purposes of avoiding these provisions in the absence of a written statement showing cause for the termination.
 The bill would require the Department of Housing and Community Development to submit a report, on or before January 1, 2030, to the Legislature regarding the effectiveness of these provisions.
 The bill provides that these provisions apply to all rent increases occurring on or after March 15, 2019.
 This bill contains other related provisions and other existing laws.